 Best places to stay near Whitestrand Beach – Whitestrand Beach is located on the Ring of Kerry and Killarney is the best base for exploring this region of Ireland.
 So we recommend staying there.
 For a budget-friendly, comfortable stay we recommend the Killarney Oaks Hotel.
 Click here for prices and availability.
 For mid-range budgets, why not stay at the Killarney Towers Hotel.
-Check latest prices and availability here.
+Check the latest prices and availability here.

 Barleycove Beach, Cork

-One of the best beaches in west Cork is Barleycove.
+One of the best beaches in West Cork is Barleycove.
 At Barleycove, Cork you’ll find long stretches of golden sand accessed by a long boardwalk and pontoon from the car park on the Crookhaven Road on the Mizen Head Peninsula.